 Diversionary Work Program (DWP)

-Availability: Aitkin, Carlton, Cook, Koochiching, Lake and St. Louis Counties.
+Aitkin, Carlton, Cook, Itasca, Koochiching, and St. Louis Counties.

-Eligibility: Able-bodied adult caregivers ages 18 to 60 with dependents receiving public assistance through State funding.
+Able-bodied adult caregivers ages 18 to 60 with dependents receiving public assistance

-Supports for working families – DWP supports your family while you work or look for work.
-With DWP, you may be eligible for supports, such as:
+Supports for working families – DWP supports your family while you are employed or searching for

-Help with rent, utilities or other housing costs.
+- Assistance with rent, utilities or other housing costs

 Your employment plan will consider what work you can do and what best meets your family situation.